10 Best Things To Do in Tbilisi Old Town, Georgia

 1 – The Peace Bridge

-The Peace Bridge is Tbilisi’s newest bridge and opened in 2010.
-It is constructed in a bow format, although its nickname is the “Always Ultra”, as some see it resembling a sanitary pad!
+The Bridge of Peace is Tbilisi’s newest bridge which opened in 2010.
+It is constructed in a bow format, although its nickname is the “Always Ultra”, as some see it as resembling a sanitary pad!

 From the Peace Bridge, walk into Rike Park and join the line for the Aerial Cable Car.